Should You Allow Tenants to Have Pets in your Rental Properties?

 Pet-Proofing your unit – If you do decide to allow tenants to have pets, you may need to make some changes to your units to make them more pet-friendly.
 Depending on the rental, these adjustments can be costly and time-consuming.
 Carpets may need to be replaced with more durable flooring, fencing may be required, and certain furnishings may need to be swapped with textures that are less prone to pet scratching.

 Take extra precautions – Taking extra steps to support your decision is always encouraged.
-It doesn’t hurt to meet the tenant and their pet in person, so you can judge its behavior first hand.
-You can also screen your pet as you would a tenant.
-The American Human Society recommends that landlords use this checklist to help learn about their dog and/or cat.
+It doesn’t hurt to meet the tenant and their pet in person, so you can judge its behavior firsthand.
+You can also screen the pet as you would a tenant.

 Trust your gut – If you’re still uncomfortable with the idea of bringing pets to your properties, don’t do it.
 Take the time to formulate a pet policy that makes the most sense for your situation.
 Perhaps the demand in your market for pet-friendly renters isn’t there right now, but it’s important to stay open to reassessing in the future.